magento/devdocs/guides/v2.3/config-guide/cli/config-cli-subcommands-i18n.md

     <?xml version="1.0"?>
     <!--
     /**
-     * Copyright © 2015 Magento.
-All rights reserved.
+     * Copyright © Magento, Inc. All rights reserved.
      * See COPYING.txt for license details.
      */
     -->